chevah/geck/content/review.rst

   the review you are encouraged to keep track of all your first contact / view / read impressions and report them in the review feedback.

-* Follow procedure recommended in the "How to try and test the changes" section, record environment, steps and results and share them through a comment.
+* Follow the procedure recommended in the "How to try and test the changes" section, record the environment, steps and results and share them through a comment.

 * In case of errors, leave a comment describing what tests were run, the